Square Online Tax Settings

-The automatic tax calculator will charge US sales tax based on all store addresses you’ve entered and where you ship an order to.
+The automatic tax calculator will charge U.S. sales tax based on all store addresses you’ve entered and where you ship an order to.
 For example, let’s say your physical store is in California, but you ship orders from a location in Arizona.
 The automatic tax calculator will add rates for both Arizona and California.
 If you sell and ship from the same location, then you’ll only charge tax for orders going to that state.
-The most important thing to remember about US taxes is that you only need to collect them if you have a presence in the state that you are shipping an order to.
+The most important thing to remember about U.S. taxes is that you only need to collect them if you have a presence in the state that you are shipping an order to.
 If you don’t, you don’t collect taxes.

-A Closer Look At How the Automatic Tax Calculator Works
+How the Automatic Tax Calculator Works

 When you receive an order, the automatic tax calculator first checks to see if your store has a presence in the state you’ll be shipping to.
 This is determined based on the store addresses you’ve added:

-Shipping address: configured on the Shipping page
+Shipping address: configured on the Fulfilment > Shipping page

-Other locations: configured on the Taxes page
+Tax locations: configured on the Shared Settings > Sales Taxes page

 Note: When a customer has different billing and shipping addresses, only the shipping address matters in terms of charging tax.
 For orders that will be picked up in-store or delivered to the customer, local sales tax will be added accordingly.